 - Phone your local dog warden, they will arrange to collect the dog and take it to a safe kennel and try to locate the owner.

 - Phone your local animal welfare organisations to report the dog as found.
 They will then have a record and may be able to trace the owner if the dog is reported as missing to them.

-Moonmin- semi long haired black and white male no collar or chip found in Efford.
+Otter- Domestic short haired black and white male kitten found in Brixton.
+No collar or microchip.
 Please call 01752 331602 if you have lost a cat matching this description.